 How to Read Typing Test Results and Graphs

 A single WPM number rarely tells the full story.
 Learn what each metric means and how to turn charts into a weekly practice plan.
-This guide explains what to do in real practice sessions, how to measure progress on TypingBit, and which habits to avoid so your time at the keyboard compounds instead of resetting each week.

 Net WPM vs raw WPM